top of page

 “Caring can be incredibly difficult with ADHD.
 I get so overwhelmed with the organisation that goes into the smallest things, that it leaves me exhausted.”

 Meanwhile, if we're carers with ASD, we might struggle with sensory sensitivities.
-Disruptions to our routines or loud, stressful environments like hospitals can be really overwhelming for us.
+Disruptions to our routines or loud, stressful environments like hospitals can be overwhelming for us.

 Communicating our needs can be more challenging too.
 And if regulating our emotions is difficult, draining or upsetting carer interactions can be fraught with tension and have the potential to blow up.